Skip to Main Content

 1. A proposal to discontinue a major program due to educational considerations that will result in faculty layoff pursuant to Regent Policy Document 20-24 must follow the procedure laid out in Chapter UWSP 5 (found in Chapter 4A.2 of the UWSP handbook).

-2. A proposal that will not result in faculty layoff will use the following process: may be initiated by the academic department that oversees the program, using the process described below.
+2. A proposal that will not result in faculty layoff, initiated by the academic department that oversees the program, will use the process described in Section 1 below.

-The department shall follow the instructions on the form REQUEST TO DELETE, RENUMBER, OR RENAME.
-Contact the Common Council Secretary for a copy of the form or go to myCommonCouncil.
+The department shall follow the instructions on the Program Form.
+Contact the Common Council Secretary for a copy of the form or go to the Forms and Resources link on the Common Council website.

 The department shall include a justification for eliminating the program.
 Considerations such as the following may be addressed as appropriate: